Skiitr/skiitr.github.io/projects.md

 weight: 4
 ---

-A small sample of projects I've been involved with over the years by category...
+Below you will find a small sample of projects I've been involved with over the years.
+I've tried to put these into categories, but in many projects the role that I played was very cross discipline.

 ## Printed Circuit Board Layout